Generate Code for Model Reference Hierarchy

 Target hardware — A platform for which the Simulink Coder software generates code.

-System target — A file that instructs the Simulink Coder software how to generate code for particular purpose.
+System target file — A file that instructs the Simulink Coder software how to generate code for particular purpose.

 Rapid Simulation target (RSim) — A system target file that is part of the Simulink Coder product.